Curriculum Leader: Mr E. Simpson

 Fulford has an enthusiastic, experienced and successful team of two full-time specialist Religious Education teachers, and two part time teachers.
-All teachers in the department deliver a combination of KS3 KS4 and KS5 classes.
 The department is well resourced and is housed in large, recently constructed teaching rooms which have interactive white boards and internet access.
 The department makes a significant contribution to the results of the school both at GCSE and A level as well as contributing to whole school improvement.

 The school operates a two week timetable with 25 one hour lessons each week.
 Students from Year 7 to Year 11 receive a weekly one hour lesson in Religious Education.
 At Key Stage 3 there are eight classes split into two halves of the year.
 Each half has one lower ability set, with the rest of the students mixed into the other three sets.
 In Year 8, each half of the year has one set one, two set twos and one set three.
 In Year 9, there are two set ones; one set two and one set three.